Spontifixus/aurelia-playground/README.md

 ### Installing the client

 Microsoft built an entirely new SignalR client for JavaScript or TypeScript.
-The new client has a much simpler interface than those of the older versions and thus can be configured and used much more intuitively.
+The new client has a much simpler interface than the older versions and thus can be configured and used much more intuitively.

 First things first: To be able to use SignalR on the client side install the npm package by opening a command line and running